e-c-k-e-r/vall-e/README.md

 * `Input Prompt`: The guiding text prompt.
 Each new line will be it's own generated audio to be stitched together at the end.
 * `Audio Input`: The reference audio for the synthesis.
 Under Gradio, you can trim your clip accordingly, but leaving it as-is works fine.
+  - A properly trained model can inference without a prompt to generate a random voice (without even needing to generate a random prompt itself).
 * `Output`: The resultant audio.
 * `Inference`: Button to start generating the audio.